vaperrin98/beautiful-jekyll/index.md

 To discover what makes people satisfied with their life, we think about what could make people happy with their housing conditions.
 Let's observe for instance the employment rate, the household income, the life satisfaction score, and the happiness score of Londong boroughs in relation to their location.
 -> put the graphs investigating the variables used in this question + describe this and make the conclusions.

 We identify the following parameters to be of potential influence for your happiness, life satisfaction, worthwhileness, and anxiety.
-We can separate them into four groups:
+We can separate them into four groups: health, safety, income, and employment variables.

-Health:
-- % of area that is Greenspace, 2005
-- Male life expectancy, (2012-14)
-- Female life expectancy, (2012-14)

-Safety:
-- Crime rates per thousand population 2014/15

-Income:
-- Median House Price, 2014
-- Being bought with mortgage or loan, (2014) %
-- Rented from Local Authority or Housing Association, (2014) %
-- Modelled Household median income estimates 2012/13

-Employment rates:
-- Unemployment rate (2015)
-- Gross Annual Pay, (2015)
-- Jobs Density, 2014

 ***Now, get ready to discover how to be happy in London.***